HubGitPL/polski-SPOJ/README.md

 # polski-SPOJ
 In this repository I have been putting solutions to problems from ,,polski SPOJ".
 Direct link : pl.spoj.com/ .
-If you have any questions please let me know.
+Those problems were solved as a start to my programming career in 2020, just as covid started.If you have any questions please let me know.